isa-ulisboa/greends-ipython/README.md

 # Class 1 (September 13, 2024)</summary>

-1. Install Python and VS code: (https://code.visualstudio.com/docs/python/python-tutorial)
+1. Install Python and VS code: https://code.visualstudio.com/docs/python/python-tutorial.
+Alternatively, you can code in the CS50 cloud environment (VScode).
+Two steps: 1. log in into your github account; 2. access your code space at https://cs50.dev/.
+This environment allows you to test automatically your scripts for the CS50 problem sets.
 2. Some useful keyworks for the command line interface (CLI) in terminal:
  * `code filename.py` to create a new file
  * `ls` to list files in folder